Welcome to today's edition of the Rush 24-7 podcast.

 And that's what Albright's talking about here with Tim Russert.

-She says, obviously, in hindsight, one would wish that some other action had been taken, but for the most part, um, that was a decision made on the basis of information at that time that he was playing the terrorist game there, and that there had in fact been terrorist activity.
+She says, obviously, in hindsight, one would wish that some other action had been taken, but for the most part, that was a decision made on the basis of information at that time that he was playing the terrorist game there and that there had in fact been terrorist activity.

-Yeah, there was an attempt on President Mubarak's life that came out of that area.
+There was an attempt on President Mubarak's life that came out of that area.

-Well, why not capture him then?
+Russert, well, why not capture him then?

-Albright, I I can't answer that question.
+Albright, I can't answer that question.

 It didn't want to deal with it.